 With better health care in Santa Avelina, the population is increasing.
-Since land to grow more food isn’t available, residents sometimes must leave for the city in order to feed their families.
+Since land to grow more food isn’t available, residents sometimes must leave for the city in order to earn a living.
 What possible solutions would you offer to this situation?

 Share Your Story